zoharbabin/kaltura-discord/kaltura-discord/DEPLOYMENT.md

 ```

 This script will:
-1. Load environment variables from `.env.production`
+1. Load environment variables from `.env` file
+2. Set production-specific environment variables
-2. Run tests to ensure code quality
+3. Run tests to ensure code quality
-3. Build the main Discord bot
+4. Build the main Discord bot
-4. Build the Discord Activity component with production optimizations
+5. Build the Discord Activity component with production optimizations
-5. Deploy the Discord Activity to Cloudflare using Wrangler
+6. Deploy the Discord Activity to Cloudflare using Wrangler

 ### Pre-Deployment Testing